A Petri Dish for Histopathology Image Analysis: Example Use Cases

 \subsection{Transfer Learning}

-We also examine the usefulness of transfer learning for our dataset.
-Transfer learning can often be easily implemented into existing models, and so it is helpful to know whether or not it can improve performance.
+We also examine the usefulness of transfer learning for our dataset, as transfer learning can often be easily implemented into existing models, and so it is helpful to know whether or not it can improve performance.

 Because deeper models do not achieve better performance on our dataset (as shown in Section \ref{subsec:model-depth}), we use ResNet-18 initialized with random weights as the baseline model for this experiment.
-We then compare our baseline with an identical ResNet-18 model (i.e., all hyperparameters are the same) that has been initialized with weights pretrained on ImageNet.
+We compare our baseline with an identical model (i.e., all hyperparameters are congruent) that has been initialized with weights pretrained on ImageNet.

 Table \ref{tab:transfer_learning} shows the results for our ResNet-18 model with and without pretraining.
 We find that ResNet-18 initialized with ImageNet pretrained weights significantly outperforms ResNet-18 initialized with random weights.
 For example, our pretrained model's performance when trained with only 100 images per class is comparable to our baseline model's performance when trained with the full training dataset.
 When both models are trained on the full training set, the pretrained model outperforms the baseline by 8.2\%, as measured by mean AUC.
 These results indicate that, for our dataset, using pretrained weights can be extremely helpful for improving overall performance.